-The project is within the Moyne Shire in South West Victoria.
-The Shire covers an area of 5,482 km2 and has a population of 17,3741.
-Most of the growth within the shire is in the coastal areas to the south, with the entire population growing at about 0.5% per annum.
-Most of the population is dispersed in rural areas across the shire.
+The Project is within the Moyne Shire (the Shire) in south-western Victoria.
+The Shire covers an area of 5,482 km2 and has a population of 17,610.2 Most of the growth within the shire is in the coastal areas to the south, with the entire population growing at about 0.5% per annum.
+Most of the population is dispersed in rural areas across the Shire.